antony-jr/updatedeployqt/README.md

 and plugins along with your executable and resources.
 In case you are packaging **AppImages** then the **deploy directory** is your **AppDir**.

+# Projects Using This

+Feel free to open a **PR** to include your project too.
+Here are some known projects which use this to deploy auto update feature for their Qt application.

+* [Blue Glow](https://github.com/antony-jr/blue-glow) - You can use this as an example.

+* [QTalarm-AppImage](https://github.com/antony-jr/QTalarm-AppImage) - You can also use this as an example.

 # License